Epic days on Scotland's rugged west coast mountain bike tour Torridon and Skye

-We’ll leave from our accommodation and head along the valley to what has become know as ‘The Climb.’
+We’ll leave from our accommodation and head along the valley to what has become known as ‘The Climb.’
 This one-hour climb is a singletrack feast that will have the best of the group challenged, but we have one hour of hard work for three hours of the best rocky singletrack descent, dropping us back down to the pub, where we started four hours earlier!

+The last part of this descent is one you rode yesterday, so now that you know it, you can ride it smoother and enjoy your final descent of the tour!
 After a couple of celebratory beers in the pub, we’ll head back to Inverness for our last supper together in a local restaurant, to celebrate a week of the best mountain biking in Scotland!

-Distance: 25km (app.
+Distance cycled: 25km (app.
 4 hours)

 Sadly, this is the end of your Torridon and Skye mountain biking vacation in Scotland.
 We will load the vehicle and transfer you back to Inverness train station for 10am at the latest, where we will say our farewells.

-£1,035 / $1,760 USD per person (ex. flights, based on two people sharing a room)
+£1,320 / $1,914 USD per person (ex. flights, based on two sharing a room)

-We welcome solo travellers on our adventures and if you are happy to share a room with another solo rider you do not need to add the single supplement.
-If, however, you wish to have a room by yourself, a single supplement of £220 / $374 USD will be payable.
+We welcome solo travellers on our adventures and if you are happy to share a room with another solo rider of the same sex you do not need to add the single supplement.
+If, however, you wish to have a room by yourself, a single supplement of £240 / $348 USD will be payable.

 H+I Adventures is bonded by the Association of Bonded Travel Organisers Trust Limited (ABTOT), so you can be sure that when you book with us your money will be safe.